Ares-Developers/Ares-docs/new/chronoprisons.rst

     \ :type:`VehicleTypes` and :type:`AircraftTypes`, on the other hand, should
     be reported immediately.

+:tagdef:`[Weapon]Abductor.Temporal=boolean`
+  Instead of abducting target units immediately, will abduct them only after they have been temporally erased.
+When the target unit would be warped away, it will be placed inside the abductor unit as passenger.
+If abduction fails, the target is erased normally.
+Requires :tag:`Temporal=yes` to be set on :tag:`Warhead`.
+Defaults to :value:`no`.

 :tagdef:`[Weapon]Abductor.Anim=animation`
   This animation will be spawned at the location a unit is abducted from.
   Defaults to :value:`none`.